levimaaia/emailler/README-gmail-gateway.md

 It turned out it was trying to use IPv6, so I forced IPv4 as follows:
 `inet_protocols = ipv4`

+Another user reported an issue which was solved by commenting out this line

+`# smtpd_command_filter = pcre:/etc/postfix/command_filter`

 Finally I added the following block of settings to enabled SASL authentication when talking to Gmail: